jaredboice/daniel-san/README.md

         };
         // you may have a need for multiple switch-case rules (and associated  enums) that execute based on different primary-output currency symbols
         // eg. when switching your primary-output currency symbol to some other symbol, (as shown above the currencyConversion function)
-        // so for each possible primary-output, you need to define different calculations/enums for each primary-output/futureSymbol (notice the EUR case example below) switch (futureSymbol) {
+        // so for each possible primary-output, you need to define different enums for potential output and/or input symbol (notice the EUR case example below) switch (outputSymbol) {
-        case 'USD': // since our primary-output is USD, this case will convert the rule amount symbol (CNY) to USD return amount * (UsdSymbolEnum[currentSymbol] || 1); // defensive programming example in cases when currentSymbol is null/undefined case 'EUR': // this case would only execute if you changed your primary-output symbol to EUR return amount * (EurSymbolEnum[currentSymbol] || 1);
+        case 'USD': // since our primary-output is USD, this case will convert the rule amount symbol (CNY) to USD return amount * (UsdSymbolEnum[inputSymbol] || 1); // defensive programming example in cases when inputSymbol is null/undefined case 'EUR': // this case would only execute if you changed your primary-output symbol to EUR return amount * (EurSymbolEnum[inputSymbol] || 1);
         default:
             return amount;
         }